KingDoogan/bgtools/README.md

 9. Write down IPv4 address.
 Should be something like 192.168.1.2 (don't use 192.168.1.1)

-10. Go to your ps3, open web browser.
+10. Go to your (Insert Console Name Here), open web browser.
 Put in the IPv4 address: http://192.168.1.2/bgtoolset